All You Need To Know About Leopard Geckos

 Leopard Gecko Adaptation

-Shedding of skin by Leopard Gecko
+Shedding of the skin by Leopard Gecko

 Shedding of skin by Leopard Gecko (Source: Flickr)

 Although popular as pets, very little information is known about leopard geckos in their natural habitats.
 At present, their exact number is still unknown.
-Interestingly, their unique spots function for camouflage; thus making them almost invisible to their predators.
+Interestingly, their unique spots function for camouflage, thus making them almost invisible to their predators.

 • During the day, they remain hidden in the environment and try to move away from the heat.
 Aside from that, leopard geckos, like other reptiles, exhibit ecdysis (shedding of old skin) to remove their scent.